skyleroneill/skyleroneill.github.io/_posts/2019-01-17-little-golem.md

 ## Try Little Golem for Yourself

 If you would like to try Little Golem then follow the link below.
 You will need to enter the password also listed below.
+After downloading, extract and run the executable.
 The game works with keyboard and mouse, but is best played with an Xbox controller.

 <b><a href="https://zachchale.itch.io/little-golem-demo">Download from Itch.io</a></b>